adam-m-jcbs/xrb-sens-datashare/README.md

 ## Credit / Authorship

-As a living repository, many are involved in the creation, maintenance, analysis, and data generation.
-A more formal and systematic policy for contributing and giving due credit will be implemented in this repository.
+As a living repository, many are involved in the creation, maintenance, analysis, and management.
+A more formal, systematic, and fair policy for contributing and giving due credit will be implemented in this repository.
 In the meantime, the following are the original authors, along with some of their primary contributions:

 Adam Jacobs (Maintainer, Original Author):